mohamedelbaiomy/egyptian-id-parser/README.md

 dependencies:
   egyptian_id_parser: ^1.0.0
 ```
-2) Use the class `EgyptianIdParserBase` to access to all static functions :
+2) use the class `EgyptianIdParserBase` to access to all static built in functions :

 ```